tact-lang/jetton/README.md

 - For guidance on interacting with Jettons using Tact, read the [Jetton cookbook](https://docs.tact-lang.org/cookbook/jettons/).
 - Be cautious of fake messages sent by scammers.
 Read [security best practices](https://docs.tact-lang.org/book/security-best-practices/) to protect yourself from fraudulent activities.
 - Always consult the [official Tact documentation](https://docs.tact-lang.org/) for additional resources and support.
+- Check [Specification](./SPEC.md) for more in-depth dive into implementation details

 ## License